dolfin-adjoint/dolfin-adjoint/docs/source/about/index.rst

 To do all this, dolfin-adjoint requires some cooperation from the model developer:

-- Works only with the **Python** interface of FEniCS and Firedrake.
+- Works only with the **Python** interface of FEniCS.
 - For the adjoint to be consistent, the discretisation must be differentiable.
-- All changes to object values (matrices, vectors, functions) must happen through the FEniCS/Firedrake interface, though custom operations can be recorded manually.
+- All changes to object values (matrices, vectors, functions) must happen through the FEniCS interface, though custom operations can be recorded manually.